WHERE DO MOST EYE INJURIES OCCUR?

 An eye injury can occur at any time, in any place.
-Adequate prevention is important and could probably eliminate most eye injuries.
+Adequate prevention is important and could eliminate many eye injuries.
 Close to 50% of injuries occur during sports and recreational activities--more often in children and teens than any other age group.

 Toys that are sharp are especially dangerous.
 Pencils, pens, darts, knives, fishing hooks, and scissors can easily penetrate the eye.
 Paint ball guns, pellet guns, and BB guns can all cause very serious injuries.
 Fireworks are extremely dangerous to the eyes as well; children should never be allowed to use them.

 Household items, such as bungee cords, forks, coat hangers, rubber bands, gardening tools, and kitchen gadgets can cause significant injuries.
 Chemicals used around the home, like bleach, cleaning products, and even soaps, shampoos, and perfumes can cause extreme irritation and/or damage.
+Laundry and dishwashing pods can be especially dangerous as they seem fun to play with but can easily explode into a child’s eyes.
 Gardening tools and lawn mowers may propel rocks or particles toward the eyes.
 Acid from car batteries can explode, propelling chemical and particulate matter toward the eye.
 This can be especially dangerous when trying to "jump-start" a car.
 Safety glasses should be worn while working with potentially eye-damaging materials around the home, and children should be protected from exposure to vision-threatening situations.
+All dangerous chemicals should be kept safely away from children.

-Sports with high velocity ball action are potentially the most dangerous--racquetball, squash, tennis, soccer, golf, baseball, basketball, field hockey, lacrosse, water polo, and hockey.
+Sports with high velocity ball action are potentially the most dangerous--racquetball, squash, tennis, soccer, golf, baseball and softball, basketball, field hockey, lacrosse, water polo, and hockey.

-Children with poor vision in one eye should wear glasses for protection at all times to protect the better-seeing eye.
+Children (and adults) with poor vision in one eye should wear glasses for protection at all times to protect the better-seeing eye.
 Regulation sports glasses are necessary when participating in gym or sports.

 If there is a chemical injury, immediate irrigation with water is critical.
 Flush the eyes and face with any available source of water for at least 10-15 minutes.
 Follow up immediately with a trip to the emergency room or Ophthalmologist.